List of college towns: England

 Towns and cities with a university and a high proportion of 16 to 24 year olds (over 75 per cent above the average across England and Wales) in 2019 are listed below, (Note: Catterick Garrison, a military town, has 22 per cent of its population in this age range but no university) along with the 2021 population of their built up area (BUA), the 2020/21 enrolment in their universities, (Note: This may include students enroled at the universities but not living in the BUA) the proportion of people in the BUA employed in the education sector and the proportion of people in the BUA who identified in the census as full-time students (England average 7.7 per cent).

-The BUA with the highest proportion of full-time students is Durham, with 35 per cent of the economically active population, closely followed by the multi-university city of Canterbury.
-The largest BUA to have over 20 per cent of its population composed of full-time students is Nottingham, at 24 per cent, with a population of almost 300,000, while the largest BUA containing only a single major institution is Exeter, with a population of over 125,000 and 21 per cent full-time students.
+The BUA with the highest proportion of full-time students was Durham, with 35 per cent of the economically active population, closely followed by the multi-university city of Canterbury.
+The largest BUA to have over 20 per cent of its population composed of full-time students was Nottingham, at 24 per cent, with a population of almost 300,000, while the largest BUA containing only a single major institution was Exeter, with a population of over 125,000 and 21 per cent full-time students.
+Oxford, Cambridge and Durham all had over 20 per cent of their population employed in education.